praveendhinwa/algorithmsCodes/README.md

 algorithmsCodes
 ===============

-it will contain sample algorithm codes.
+It will contain sample algorithm codes.
+It will only contain codes of specific algorithms eg. dynamic programming , graph theory , mathematics , geometry etc. standard codes.